Thomas Haydock

-Thomas Haydock (1772–1859), born of one of the oldest English Catholic Recusant families, was a schoolmaster and publisher.
+Thomas Haydock (1772–1859) was an English Catholic schoolmaster and publisher born to one of the oldest Recusant families.
 His dedication to making religious books available to fellow Catholics suffering under the English Penal Laws came at great personal cost.

 He is best remembered for publishing an edition of the Douay Bible with extended commentary, compiled chiefly by his brother George Leo Haydock.
 Originally published in 1811 and still in print, it is one of the most enduring contributions to Catholic biblical studies.

 Family background

 Haydock was born on 21 February 1772 in Cottam, Preston, Lancashire in northern England.
 The Haydock family's prominence in British history antedates Henry VIII's split with Rome as established by the service in Parliament of Christopher Haydock (1499?-1566?).
 Although most prominent British families embraced the new Protestant religion, many Haydock descendants would rank among the most vocal and influential of those who remained faithful to Catholicism.
 The Lancashire area especially was slow to relinquish its Faith.
 Speaking of Lancashire, Lord Burghley, advisor to Queen Elizabeth I complained, The Papists every where are growen so confident, that they contempne Magistrats and their authoritie.
 In later centuries Lancashire would retain a small but determined Catholic population supported by families of the landed gentry, sometimes hosting secret Masses in their homes.
 The Haydocks were among the most prominent of these families and became legendary in their service to the Catholic Recusant movement.
 During the Elizabethan persecution, Father George Haydock (1556–1584), a "seminary priest", suffered martyrdom.
 He was beatified in 1987, earning the title “Blessed.”
 Early in the 18th century, Father Cuthbert Haydock (1684–1763) said secret Masses in a chapel hidden in the attic of Lane End House, Mawdesley, the home of his sister and brother-in-law.